collab-uniba/tosem2021-personality-rep-package/README.md

 #### Notes

-1. Some output metrics from *Phase One* (e.g., score correlations) will slightly vary from those reported in the paper.
-This is because the tool `Personality Recognizer` is non-deterministic, hence its output will slightly change at every execution.

-2. Because of *Phase Two* is quite time-consuming---it takes hours if not days, depending on your box specs.
+1. Because of *Phase Two* is quite time-consuming---it takes hours if not days, depending on your box specs.
 For test purposes, you can supply the argument `test` to work with a very small, random subsample of the original dataset and keep the computational time within minutes.

-3. The script `ph1_0-goldstandard_creation.sh` is intentionally not part of the reproducible pipeline.
+2. The script `ph1_0-goldstandard_creation.sh` is intentionally not part of the reproducible pipeline.
 It is meant to be executed only once, to create the anonymized gold standard in which email addresses have been replaced with hashed ids and all the sensitive content from emails (e.g., names, urls) have been scrubbed.
 This makes impossible to track down the participants from the public email archives of the Apache Software Foundation.